ronaldgooh/SQL/README.md

 # SQL
-This project involves constructing a database from an Excel dataset.
+This project involves constructing a database from an Excel dataset regarding mental health.

 1. Inside 'Database midterms.pdf,' you'll find the primary procedure for constructing a database from the ground up and executing queries to address specific inquiries.